-Attend the Annual General Membership Meeting, which is held every year in May on a date determined by the Board.
-The meeting notice is enclosed.
+Attend the Annual General Membership Meeting, which is usually held every year in May on a date determined by the Board.
 You can also help us keep costs down by reporting leaks and other maintenance issues to our main office at 503-622-5000 or our Water Master, David Jacob; Cell 503-310-9262.